-Manfrotto Tripod with an Extendable Arm + Manfrotto 327RC2 Light Grip Joystick Tripod Ball Head: I burned through two lower priced tripods before I finally settled on this Manfronto, which (like my newer lenses) was a serious investment.
+Manfrotto Tripod with an Extendable Arm + Manfrotto 327RC2 Light Grip Joystick Tripod Ball Head: I burned through two lower-priced tripods before I finally settled on this Manfrotto, which (like my newer lenses) was a serious investment.
 With my dim lighting environment, a tripod is a must for my photography.
-It enables me to capture clear photos even in minimal light, frees my hands to adjust details of my food that improve the final shot, and this particular tripod has an extendable arm, which means I can use it it shoot overhead video.
+It enables me to capture clear photos even in minimal light and frees my hands to adjust details of my food that improve the final shot, and this particular tripod has an extendable arm, which means I can use it it shoot overhead video.

-If you are looking for a more affordable tripod option, this ProMaster tripod works well (though it does not have an arm to do overhead).
-If you are looking for an even lower price point, I used this Sunpak tripod for a few years and was reasonably happy with it, though I would not feel comfortable using it with a large, heavy lens, because it isn’t as steady.
+If you are looking for a more affordable tripod option, I used this Sunpak tripod for a few years and was reasonably happy with it, though I would not feel comfortable using it with a large, heavy lens because it isn’t as steady.

 Wireless Remote: Having a tripod is no use without a remote way to snap the photos so that your finger doesn’t cause any shake as you press the photo capture button.
 You can use the camera’s self-timer (which I’m ashamed to admit I did for many months), but all of those seconds while the timer ticks down add up to hours of wasted time.
 This wireless remote is cheap, reliable, has a long battery life, and lets me capture crisp, clear photos more quickly.
 Be sure to double check that it is compatible with your camera prior to purchase.